G0MWT, GX0MWT, GB5HF, GB100MWT & GB100MZX

 - Newark Air Museum near Hamfest site - www.newarkairmuseum.org

 "Behind the Scenes"

 By John O’Connell M0JOC

-Our Exam Secretary/Training coordinator John O’Connell M0JOC talks about his role as Tour Manager for a professional 12-piece international touring band – event planning, onstage requirements including wireless connectivity and experience providing technical support for live performances/concerts including photos and video clips.
+March was something different.
+Our Exam Secretary/Training coordinator John O'Connell M0JOC gave a talk about his role as Tour Manager for a professional 12-piece international touring band 'Incognito'

-Also, a lighthearted look at the old adage “what goes on tour stays on tour …..”, from an open air concert in front of a submarine in Montenegro, an underground cave in Hungary, The Jazz cafe, O2 Arena and Ronnie Scott’s, to The Albert Hall.
+Examples from John's time on tour covered a variety of venues including an open air concert in front of a submarine in Montenegro, an underground cave in Hungary, The Jazz cafe, O2 Arena, Ronnie Scott's, and The Albert Hall.

 To RETURN to the Meetings Page - Click Here